googlearchive/chromedeveditor/cde-messaging.dart/README.md

   you run it with admin privileges (i.e. 'sudo host/install_host.sh'), then the host will be installed for all users.
 You can later use host/uninstall_host.sh to uninstall the host.

+For use with Dartium:
+  The host has to be registered in
+  Windows:
+    HKEY_LOCAL_MACHINE\SOFTWARE\Chromium\NativeMessagingHosts\com.google.chrome.example.dart
+    or
+    HKEY_CURRENT_USER\SOFTWARE\Chromium\NativeMessagingHosts\com.google.chrome.example.dart
+ Mac and Linux:
+    $HOME/Library/Application Support/Chromium/NativeMessagingHosts
+    or
+    $HOME/.config/chromium/NativeMessagingHosts